KeY: Example

 One thus starts the proof with the premise $x \geq 0 \land y \geq 0$ and the to-be-shown conclusion $z\ \dot{=}\ x \cdot y$.
 Note that tableaux of sequent calculi are usually written "upside-down", i.e., the starting sequent appears at the bottom and deduction steps go upwards.
 The proof can be seen in the figure on the right.

 Additional features

 Symbolic Execution Debugger

 The Symbolic Execution Debugger visualizes the control flow of a program as a symbolic execution tree that contains all feasible execution paths through the program up to a certain point.
 It is provided as a plugin to the Eclipse development platform.

 Test Case Generator

 KeY is usable as a model-based testing tool that can generate unit tests for Java programs.
 The model from which test data and the test case are derived consists of a formal specification (provided in JML) and a symbolic execution tree of the implementation under test which is computed by the KeY system.

 Distribution and Variants of the KeY System

-KeY is free software written in Java and licensed under GPL.
-It can be downloaded from the project website in source; currently there are no pre-compiled binaries available.
-As another possibility, KeY can be executed directly via Java web start without the need for compilation and installation.
+KeY is free software written in Java and licensed under the GNU General Public License, version 2.
+It can be downloaded from the project website in source or as pre-compiled JAR.